Home of the LEDmePlay®. Since 2013.

 pause push button digital 43

 The pictures below help to assign the pins of the D-sub mal connector.
 After soldering you are ready to play.
 Please check our games section.

 If everything was successful, you can construct a housing.
 Thereby, the possibilities are endless.
 We use two picture frames available at a Swedish home-center which are screwed together.
 The first one contains only the LED matrix which is fixed to the rear panel.
 That one must be tooled with a saw before, in order to have a rectangular hole for the cables (cf. left-hand picture below).
 The glass pane of the second frame is removed.
 The two frames are screwed together at their inner sides using small metal or wooden plates.
 These are held in place by wood screws (cf. middle of right-hand picture below).
 The rear panel of the second frame carries the Arduino micro controller board, the speaker, and the connectors.
 The rear panel can be kept in place by the clamps of the frame when closed.
 The easiest way to maintain a USB connection to your computer would be to saw a small opening into the rear panel as a cable outlet.
 Take the short USB cable which is typically delivered with the Arduino and push it through the opening.
-There you can plug an extension cable if required.
+There you can plug an extension cable.
 If you have another idea for a housing, please let us know.